 Departments & Organizations

 Trace Kershaw, PhD, specializes in the integration of sexual, reproductive, and maternal-child health.
-He is an expert in the role of interpersonal relationships on health and is currently studying the role of cell phones and social networks on health.
+He is an expert in the role of interpersonal relationships (including the influence of partners, peers, and family) on health, and is currently studying the role of technology and social networks on health.
 He lectures internationally on these topics.

-After completing his PhD at Wayne State University, Professor Kershaw came to Yale as a postdoctoral fellow at the Center for Interdisciplinary Research on AIDS (CIRA).
-Since then he has rapidly moved up the ranks to Associate Professor in the Division of Social and Behavioral Sciences and Director of CIRA’s Interdisciplinary Research Methods Core.
+He is the Director of the Division of Social and Behavioral Sciences, the Director of two HIV Training Grants (T32, R25), and Director of CIRA’s Interdisciplinary Research Methods Core.
 He has been named both Mentor of the Year and Teacher of the Year and chairs the school’s diversity committee.
 He also serves on expert panels for the NIH and CDC and on several journal editorial boards.

 Education & Training

 Honors & Recognition